UMD-CS-STICs/389Kspring18/projects/p2-js-function-implementation/README.md

 ## Testing

 Run `npm install mocha -g` before any testing.
+If you get an error, try running as root with `sudo npm install mocha -g`.
 If you do not have node installed, please follow [this](./nodejs_setup.md).
 To run public tests, navigate into the `test/` directory and run `mocha publictests.js`.
 To create your own tests, edit the `studenttests.js` file and run `mocha studenttests.js`.

 ## Submission